 “It boils down to perceptions of opportunities,” explains Julian.
 “Make sure you are giving all employees access to the same benefits.”
 Leaders should also divide their time equally among staff.
 “Make time to connect with everyone on your team.
 And keep 1:1 time sacred for each person,” says Julian.

 Managers should also check how they are addressing workplace conflict.
 Show employees you are committed to creating a fair workplace for everyone by dealing with challenging employees.
 “Ignoring disruptive behavior can look like favoritism,” explains Julain.

 Perceptions of impartiality can falter as a company scales.
 Once trust is broken, with every additional employee added, it is exponentially harder – and more costly – to regain that trust.
 Business leaders must monitor workplace culture to ensure their company is ready to grow.
-Emprising™, Great Place to Work’s culture management platform will help you navigate these changes.
+Find out how Great Place to Work can help you scale your business without breaking your culture.